 At its simplest, imagine a perfect, rigid tube with no resistance and with a homogeneous liquid flowing through in a perpendicular manner.
 Flow can be calculated using the following formula:

 Where F = flow, v = velocity and a = cross-sectional area.

 While the above example is a simple calculation, in reality there are numerous factors that influence velocity and flow.

 Velocity and Pressure

 Movement of blood throughout the circulatory system is created by differences in pressure generated by the pumping of the heart.
 Pressure is greatest immediately after exiting the heart and drops as it circulates around the body, particularly through the arterioles and capillary networks.
-A greater difference in pressure results in a greater velocity, assuming all else remains equal, and so when increased blood flow is required the heart can pump more quickly and also in larger volume.
+A greater difference in pressure results in a greater velocity assuming all else remains equal, so when increased blood flow is required the heart can pump more quickly and also in larger volume.

 Velocity and Resistance

 Resistance is the force that must be overcome by pressure in order for flow to occur, and is a factor of vessel length, diameter, surface composition, and the viscosity of the liquid flowing through.
 As resistance increases the difference in pressure which influences velocity decreases, which in turn reduces flow.
 For this reason, the narrow arterioles rapidly reduce local blood pressure and slow the flow of blood through the capillaries, a beneficial effect allowing for efficient transfer of chemicals and nutrients.
 However, pathological changes in blood vessels that result in narrowing or an increase in surface resistance can lead to a reduction in pressure, velocity, and thus flow, which can in turn lead to tissue damage.